 Good pattern has a natural flow and rhythm, and is often achieved using a structured system of grids and guides.
 The course will take you through the step-by-step process of building patterns on paper, using many tricks of the trade.

-You will develop an idea to print on to textiles using blocks.
+In the first sesion you will work on paper and in the second session you will develop an idea to print on to textiles using blocks.
 By the end of the two days you should have a range of basic pattern samples on paper and fabric.
 Understanding repeat pattern are a very important skill for surface pattern design, as it enables you to cover a whole surface with a seamless design.

 What will we cover?